Finance for Physiotherapists

 You will also want to borrow working capital to get your practice up and running.
 Having a simple way to and deal with the expenses until your physiotherapy business becomes fully profitable, can help you avoid worries, and get your business off to a better start.

-Funding for your equipment
+Funding for physiotherapy equipment

-Whether you are starting up, buying into an existing practice, or ready to move your current business on, a wide range of diagnostic and other equipment will be required.
+Whether you are starting up, buying into an existing practice, or ready to move your current business on, a wide range of diagnostic and other physio equipment will be required.

 Your equipment needs may include: